CarlBlooket/glizzy_blooket/global/README.md

 note: **This cheat also includes adding max xp for the day**

+### Get the script from the file [addTokens.js](https://raw.githubusercontent.com/glixzzy/blooket-hack/main/global/addTokens.js)

 New scripts are at:
 https://schoolcheats.net/blooket

-if https://schoolcheats.net/ is blocked for you.
-Get the script from the file [addTokens.js](https://raw.githubusercontent.com/glixzzy/blooket-hack/main/global/addTokens.js)

 # bypassRandomName.js

+### Get the script from the file [bypassRandomName.js](https://raw.githubusercontent.com/glixzzy/blooket-hack/main/global/bypassRandomName.js)

 New scripts are at:
 https://schoolcheats.net/blooket

-if https://schoolcheats.net/ is blocked for you.
-Get the script from the file [bypassRandomName.js](https://raw.githubusercontent.com/glixzzy/blooket-hack/main/global/bypassRandomName.js)

 # getAllBlooksInGame.js

+### Get the script from the file [getAllBlooksInGame.js](https://raw.githubusercontent.com/glixzzy/blooket-hack/main/global/getAllBlooksInGame.js)

 New scripts are at:
 https://schoolcheats.net/blooket

-if https://schoolcheats.net/ is blocked for you.
-Get the script from the file [getAllBlooksInGame.js](https://raw.githubusercontent.com/glixzzy/blooket-hack/main/global/getAllBlooksInGame.js)

 # getEveryAnswerCorrect.js

+### Get the script from the file [getEveryAnswerCorrect.js](https://raw.githubusercontent.com/glixzzy/blooket-hack/main/global/getEveryAnswerCorrect.js)

 New scripts are at:
 https://schoolcheats.net/blooket

-if https://schoolcheats.net/ is blocked for you.
-Get the script from the file [getEveryAnswerCorrect.js](https://raw.githubusercontent.com/glixzzy/blooket-hack/main/global/getEveryAnswerCorrect.js)

 # spamOpenBoxes.js

+### Get the script from the file [spamOpenBoxes.js](https://raw.githubusercontent.com/glixzzy/blooket-hack/main/global/spamOpenBoxes.js)

 New scripts are at:
 https://schoolcheats.net/blooket

-if https://schoolcheats.net/ is blocked for you.
-Get the script from the file [spamOpenBoxes.js](https://raw.githubusercontent.com/glixzzy/blooket-hack/main/global/spamOpenBoxes.js)

 # sellDupeBlooks.js

+### Get the script from the file [sellDupeBlooks.js](https://raw.githubusercontent.com/glixzzy/blooket-hack/main/global/sellDupeBlooks.js)

 New scripts are at:
 https://schoolcheats.net/blooket

-if https://schoolcheats.net/ is blocked for you.
-Get the script from the file [sellDupeBlooks.js](https://raw.githubusercontent.com/glixzzy/blooket-hack/main/global/sellDupeBlooks.js)